heliocloud-data/cloudcatalog/docs/cloudcatalog-spec.md

 '2024-09-28T00:00:00Z','2024-09-28T00:00:00Z','s3://mybucket/fluxrope_0deg_1024x1024_v01.cdf','246000', 1024
 ```

-Since cloudcatalog just returns a pandas frame of file pointers, the user can then easily grab the most recent one stored etc (or an earlier one if they are trying to compare different model runs).
+Since the 'cloudcatalog' client just returns a pandas frame of file pointers, the user can then easily grab the most recent one stored etc (or an earlier one if they are trying to compare different model runs).